Alexander Zverev: 2017: Two Masters titles, world No. 3

-2018: Tour Finals champion, first major quarterfinal
+2018: Tour Finals champion, French quarterfinal

 Zverev maintained his top 5 ranking throughout the year.
 However, he still did not deliver any high-calibre results at the major tournaments.
 He was upset at the Australian Open by reigning Next Gen Finals champion and No. 59 Chung Hyeon in five sets in the third round.
 Zverev stated that issues at majors were "definitely not physical" when asked if his problems were physical or mental, and also attribute this lack of success to the extra pressure he was putting on himself at these events.
 Zverev did not reach his first final of the year until early April at the Miami Masters.
 Despite taking the first set of the final, he finished runner-up to American John Isner, who had never previously won a Masters title.

 Zverev continued his Masters success into the clay-court season, reaching the semifinals at the Monte Carlo Masters, winning his third career Masters title at the Madrid Open, and making the final at the Rome Masters.
 In Madrid, he defeated Dominic Thiem in the final to become the only active player outside of the Big Four to have won three Masters titles.
 He came close to winning back-to-back Masters events, going up a break in the third set against Nadal at the Italian Open.
 However, Nadal was able to recover and win the final five games of the match after a rain delay.
 Zverev had also defended his title at the Bavarian International Tennis Championships in his only other French Open tune-up to help build up a 13 match win streak that lasted until the Italian Open final.
 He capped off his excellent clay court season by reaching his first major quarterfinal at the French Open.
 He needed to win three five-set matches to get that far before Thiem ended his run while he was faced with a hamstring injury.